Larson Wins Opening Night of the “the One and Only” at Knoxville

 By T.J.
 Buffenbarger

-In what has become a common tale this season Larson’s car owner and crew chief Paul Silva has Larson’s car setup again to improve as the race went on.
+In what has become a common tale this season Larson’s car owner and crew chief Paul Silva had Larson’s car setup again to improve as the race went on.

 “I was nervous early.
 I did not get a good start and my car was so laid left I couldn’t get grip.
 I think as the fuel load burned off, I got good.
 I got the top going on that restart and everybody was still trying to work the middle and the bottom and was able to get the runs I needed and make passes at the right times.”

-Larson was able to recover from nearly spinning the car to making the winning past a few laps later with a slide job in turns three and four with some contact with Schuchart.
+Larson was able to recover from nearly spinning the car to making the winning pass a few laps later with a slide job in turns three and four with some contact with Schuchart.

 “I almost spun out once trying to show my nose to Brown and I got by him and was able track (Schuchart) down and hit the bottom really well in one and two and got a run on him and felt like I needed to take advantage of that before we got to heavier traffic.
 I slid him, felt some contact, so I’m glad to see him not get into the wall or anything like that.”